Disney’s California Adventure – Part III: The Unusual Undoing of Imagineering’s Billion Dollar Californian Reimagining

 Image: Disney

-In any case, it’s clear that in Avengers Campus, Imagineers have made a valiant effort to make sense of the nonsensical, and turning an awkward, tiny plot of land into something that’s at least interesting.
-Surely, the mandate to include Marvel superheroes in California Adventure at all gave some of them pause, but contextualized as the park’s Tomorrowland, it’s not an impossible sell.
+In any case, it’s clear that in Avengers Campus, Imagineers made a valiant effort to make sense of the nonsensical, and turning an awkward, tiny plot of land into something that’s at least interesting.
+Surely, the mandate to include Marvel superheroes in California Adventure at all probably gave some of them pause, but contextualized as the park’s Tomorrowland, it’s not an impossible sell.
 After all, like Tomorrowland before it, Avengers Campus is a land whose message is of the possibilities of tomorrow; the brilliance of youth; the hopes and fears of progress; technology; cooperation; teamwork; resilience.

 If you squint, you can probably agree that in some silly way, that does trace the story of Silicon Valley, and thus of California.
-But of course, if – like us – you’re still asking of the park’s additions “What does that have to do with California?” you’re in the 1% of ultra-nerds who would even bother to remember that once upon a time (and not too long ago) this was a park that boasted character-lite lands like Buena Vista Street, Grizzly Peak, Paradise Pier, and Pacific Wharf among its gems… Speaking of which
+But of course, if – like us – you’re still asking of the park’s additions “What does that have to do with California?” you’re in the 1% of ultra-nerds who would even bother to remember that once upon a time (and not too awfully long ago) this was a park that boasted character-lite lands like Buena Vista Street, Grizzly Peak, Paradise Pier, and Pacific Wharf among its gems… Speaking of which

 Add your thoughts...